denukernel/Minecraft-Classic-Reborn/README.md

  things that will be done:
 - sound fixes, the game has no audio yet
 - nbt data and nbt loader

+## License
+The original Minecraft Classic is Copyright (c) 2009-2012 Mojang AB.